 The nuclei of the parasympathetic part of the autonomic nervous system are located in the brain stem and in the lateral columns of the sacral spinal cord S II-IV (Fig. 529).

-b) The upper salivary nucleus (nucl.salivatorius superior).
-Its fibers leave the core of the pons along with the motor part of the facial nerve.
-In one portion, separating in the facial canal of the temporal bone near hiatus canalis n. petrosi majoris, it lies in sulcus n. petrosi majoris, after which the nerve gets the same name.
-Then it passes through the connective tissue of the lacerated opening of the skull and connects to n. petrosus profundus (sympathetic), forming the pterygoid nerve (n. pterygoideus).
+b) Superior salivatory nucleus (nucl. salivatorius superior).
+Its fibers leave the pontine core along with the motor part of the facial nerve.
+In one portion, separated in the facial canal of the temporal bone near the hiatus canalis n. petrosi majoris, it lies in sulcus n. petrosi majoris, after which the nerve receives the same name.
+Then it passes through the connective tissue of the lacerated opening of the skull and connects with n. petrosus profundus (sympathetic), forming the pterygoid nerve (n. pterygoideus).
 The pterygoid nerve passes through the canal of the same name into the pterygopalatine fossa.
-Its preganglionic parasympathetic fibers are switched into gangl. pterygopalatinum ().
-Postganglionic fibers in the branches of n. maxillaris (II branch of the trigeminal nerve) reach the mucous glands of the nasal cavity, ethmoid cells, the mucous membrane of the airways, cheeks, lips, oral cavity and nasopharynx, as well as the lacrimal gland, to which they pass along n. zygomaticus, then through the anastomosis into the lacrimal nerve.
+Its preganglionic parasympathetic fibers switch to gangl. pterygopalatinum().
+Postganglionic fibers in the branches of n. maxillaris (II branch of the trigeminal nerve) reach the mucous glands of the nasal cavity, the cells of the ethmoid bone, the mucous membrane of the air sinuses, cheeks, lips, oral cavity and nasopharynx, as well as the lacrimal gland, to which they pass along n. zygomaticus, then through an anastomosis into the lacrimal nerve.

-e) Dorsal intermediate nucleus (nucl. intermedius spinalis).
+e) Spinal intermediate nucleus (nucl. intermedius spinalis).
 Located in the side pillars SII-IV.
-Its preganglionic fibers exit through the anterior roots into the ventral branches of the spinal nerves and form nn. splanchnici pelvini, which enter the plexus hypogastricus inferior.
+Its preganglionic fibers exit through the anterior roots into the ventral branches of the spinal nerves and form the nn. splanchnici pelvini, which enter the plexus hypogastricus inferior.
 Their switching to postganglionic fibers occurs in the intraorgan nodes of the intraorgan plexuses of the pelvic organs (Fig. 533).

 533. Innervation of the genitourinary organs.

 Pharmacology of the parasympathetic nervous system.
 Cholinergic agonists.
-The therapeutic value of acetylcholine is small due to the wide dispersion of its effects and short duration of action.
-Substances similar to it are less sensitive to hydrolysis by cholinesterase and have a narrower range of physiological effects. bnechol, the only systemic cholinergic agonist used in daily practice, stimulates the smooth muscles of the digestive tract and urinary tract. with minimal effect on the cardiovascular system.
-It is used in the treatment of urinary retention in the absence of urinary tract obstruction and, less commonly, in the treatment of gastrointestinal dysfunctions such as gastric atony after vagotomy.
+The therapeutic value of acetylcholine is small due to the wide spread of its effects and short duration of action.
+Substances similar to it are less sensitive to hydrolysis by cholinesterase and have a narrower range of physiological effects. bnechol, the only systemic cholinergic agonist used in daily practice, stimulates the smooth muscles of the digestive and genitourinary tracts. with minimal impact on the cardiovascular system.
+It is used in the treatment of urinary retention in the absence of urinary tract obstruction and less commonly in the treatment of disorders of the digestive tract, such as gastric atony after vagotomy.
 Pilocarpine and carbachol are topical cholinergic agonists used to treat glaucoma.

 CHAPTER 67.
-ADENYLATCYCLASE SYSTEM
+ADENYLATE CYCLASE SYSTEM

 Henry R. Bourne